NUKnightLab/StoryMapJS/DEVELOPMENT.md

 # Developing StoryMapJS - the javascript

-If you are interested in contributing to the development of the StoryMapJS javascript library, that is about it.
 When you make changes to the code, you should execute the build command.
 To test your changes, run a simple local web server in the project root and navigate, e.g. to http://localhost:8000/src/template/index.html.

 Install the dependencies and build the javascript: